 Some of our accomplishments are continuing core activities:

 Getting first dibs on Michael Hudson’s posts.
-Michael Hudson graciously and regularly gives NC the first publication opportunity because he likes the reader interaction.
+Michael Hudson graciously and regularly gives NC the first publication opportunity because he likes you!
+Or at least most of you :-)

 We want to admit where we came up short:

 Neglecting New York Magazine.
 New York Magazine would like to run two articles from me a month, and that offer still stands.
-We did four on that schedule late last year.
-We found it very difficult to add that to our current workload.
+We’ve only done four in total :-(.
 We’ll discuss during the fundraiser what we hope to do to pick this opportunity back up.

 How This Fundraiser Works

 Please give whatever you can. $5, $50, or $5000 are all appreciated.
 If you can only afford to give a little, then give a little.
 If you’re doing well these days, then please give more.
-Many of you reported that your local areas are doing well, so if you are sharing in the prosperity, we hope you’ll include us in your good fortune.
+If you are prospering from the stock market and real estate booms, we hope you’ll include us in your good fortune.

 It will all even out in the end.
 Everything you do – reading, commenting, giving, and sending us information – is essential to making this community work.
 You can help right now by following this link to make a donation.